Access the library collections, both physical and electronic, at https://tacml.agverso.com

 Guests can browse the collections while registered patrons can sign into their account to renew materials and place holds.
 If you are having problems logging in or need assistance with the website, please call us at 989-681-5141.

-Please return all collection materials in the through-wall return slot located to the east of the entrance.
-All items are quarantined for 96-hours before being checked in and shelved for circulation.
+Items may be returned to the circulation counter or in the through-wall return slot located to the east of the entrance.
+All items are held overnight before being shelved for circulation.

-If you have questions about the procedures in place or need additional assistance, please call and speak with the library director or inquire at the circulation counter.
-Thank you for helping us serve you.
-Procedures may change based on new guidance or to meet evolving needs.
-Updates will be posted as appropriate.
+If you have questions or need additional assistance, please call and speak with the library director or inquire at the circulation counter.

 We are happy to continue offering curbside service indefinitely and encourage anyone who feels they are at risk to take advantage of this service.